valassis-fcalle/savi-zx-bin/README.md

 Creates the `localhost.ini` configuration file linked with the local projects.

+### savi-fix-version

+Obtains the current published version of the package and updates the `package.json` file.

 ### savi-init

 Initializes the local environment creating the `all-capi` and `all-web` folders